 If chronic pain has set you back, we'll help you move forward

-Chronic pain, a condition that can be both debilitating and persistent, can lead to a compensation claim if your injuries were caused by someone else's actions or negligence.
+Chronic pain conditions like fibromyalgia, complex regional pain syndrome (CRPS), and neuropathic pain can be both debilitating and persistent.
+You can lead to a compensation claim if your injuries were caused by someone else's actions or negligence.

 Compensation may be awarded to cover your medical expenses, and the broader, long-lasting impact on your quality of life and earnings.